busebaser/llm-experiments/ai-agents/README.md

 3. AI EDA Agent

 This project demonstrates an AI-powered data analyst agent that automatically performs Exploratory Data Analysis (EDA) on a dataset.
 It uses AutoGen to manage AI agents, with Google Gemini (OpenAI-compatible API) as the LLM backend.

+4. 🎵 Music Finder & Translator

+This project is an AI-powered tool that identifies songs from lyric snippets and translates the lyrics into a target language, using CrewAI agents and DuckDuckGo Search (via ddgs) to fetch song and translation information.